-Language provision in schools has been reduced over recent years, and the Department of Modern Languages is keen to provide the best language-studies resources available for those pupils eager to develop their skills and perhaps consider studying further.
+Language provision in schools has been reduced over recent years.
+Dr Wissia Fiorucci and Dr Rebecca Ogden, lecturers in the Department of Modern Languages, designed the scheme to provide the best language-studies resources available for those pupils eager to develop their skills and perhaps consider studying further.
 The University of Kent is also providing free online resources and has recently organised an online teaching forum on distance learning in Modern Languages.
 A recording of the forum can be found here.

 The scheme also benefits the University students, as the majority are currently in their fourth year with many considering teaching modern languages in the future, for which mentoring provides valuable experience.

 The scheme is free to all schools who wish to take part, with a current majority of participating schools based in Kent.